MYTH: You have to wait until November to join a Medicare Supplement plan.

 Fact: Most people can join or change Medicare Supplement plans any time.

 Thankfully, you can compare and apply for Medicare Supplement plans whenever you want.
-If possible, you’ll want to apply during your unique Open Enrollment Period or Special Enrollment Period.
+If possible, you’ll want to apply during your unique Medigap Open Enrollment Period or Medigap Protections Period, also called a guaranteed issue right.
 During these times, approval is guaranteed at the lowest possible price.

 Best Time To Get Medicare Supplement: Your Open Enrollment Period

-Your 6-month Medicare Supplement Open Enrollment Period is the easiest time to join or change Medigap plans.
+Your 6-month Medigap Open Enrollment Period is the easiest time to join or change Medigap plans.

 During your Open Enrollment Period, Medicare Supplement providers must: